 At lunch today, Nancy and I got pizza for lunch and invited Gene, Patty, Lindsay, and Kim.
 We never sit down and eat lunch together.
 It was nice.
 I was so over pizza.
 Drew and I ordered pizza last night for dinner.
-I am excited for the concert tonight.
+I am excited about the concert tonight.
 It is going to such a chill night.

 After work, I met up with Andrew at the fountain, outside of the cathedral.
 He was walking down the steps and I got a good look at him.
 You know when you look at your spouse and you see them for the first time in a long time and they just look so good to you, even though you have looked at them 100 thousand times, but this time just seems different.
 We kissed, and then walked to the bus stop together.

 Once we got to the bus stop, a bus that we needed to take was sitting at the red light.
 We still had time to hop on, but he seemed as though he didn’t want to open the doors and pick us up, but he did anyway.
-Once we got on the bus, and sat down Andrew asked me, “What was his problem?”
+Once we got on the bus and sat down Andrew asked me, “What was his problem?”
 I thought the same thing, but I just shrugged and said, “It’s your birthday!”
 He smiled and we kissed again.
 I don’t want him worrying about stupid petty drama on his birthday.

-At the stop for the T-Station, we got off the bus, and walked across the street.
+At the stop for the T-Station, we got off the bus and walked across the street.
 We took the steps down to the T-Station.
-We took the T to North Shore, and walked to our car.
-We dropped off our stuff and our bags, and then went to get something to eat at Southern Tier.
+We took the T to North Shore and walked to our car.
+We dropped off our stuff and our bags and then went to get something to eat at Southern Tier.

 On our way to Southern Tier, we had to walk a little ways past the stadium.
 I didn’t mind the walk.
 It felt like the first time we walked like this since, Paris.
 I do miss walking all over Paris and London.
 We walked past the concert venue Stage AE where the concert was tonight and some people were already standing around.
 I didn’t think this was going to be a packed show, but I could be wrong.
-When we bought the tickets they were buy one get one free.
+When we bought the tickets they were buy one, get one free.
 I wonder if the hype for nostalgia is slowing dying.
 I hope not.
 I love the 90s alternative music, and the nostalgia.

 When we walked into Southern Tier, I gave the hostess my name, they said about 30-40 mins.
 I looked back at Drew he said, he was cool with it.
 They were going to text us when our table was ready.
 We figured we would just go to the bar and if something opens.
 At the bar, they so many beers on draft.
 I didn’t know what to choose from.
 I decided on the Lemon Sun Drop beer.
 It was like a Lemon Shandy.
 Because it was Drew’s birthday he got a free Crowler.
 I guess it is spelled like Growler typically, but not at Southern Tier, they spell it Crowler.
 He chose the Lemon Sundrop to have in his Crowler.
 We were going to walk it back to the car before we went to the concert venue.
 I was glad he didn’t drink all that beer before the concert, although he probably would have in the past, but we can’t party like we used to anymore.
 There were two guys standing at the end of the table, they ordered their food, and put the food menu back on the bar.
 Drew and I were talking about just standing here and ordering food.
 Drew asked the guys at the end of the table, and they said, they just put the food menu on the bar.
 One of the guys went and got the food menu from the bar top, and then handed it to Drew.
 He didn’t have to do that, but he did.
 He seemed like a nice guy.
 Drew bought him a beer.
 While Drew was at the bar, I asked the guys if they were going to the concert tonight.
 They said, “No, but who is in town?”
 I said, “Gin Blossoms and Tonic.”
 They nodded their heads they said, they were in town for a golf outing.
 I smiled and said, “Very cool. where are you from?”
 They said, “Ohio.”
 I said, “Oh are you brown’s fans?”
 They said, “No, we are not.”
 They laughed.
 I laughed and I didn’t really talk to them too much anymore I didn’t want them to think I was flirting.
-I have to be careful with that.
+I have to be careful about that.
 I am naturally friendly and bubbly, but it comes off very flirty.

 When the waitress brought our food, we ate and then had to cash out, so we could walk to the car, before going to Stage AE.
 I wasn’t all that hungry, so I just ordered a soft pretzel.
 I am so sick of carbs.
 Drew had a pork roast sandwich and fries.
 He didn’t have pizza for lunch. 🙂

-After we got back from the car, with his crowler tucked away safely, we were on our w way to Stage AE.
+After we got back from the car, with his growler tucked away safely, we were on our w way to Stage AE.
 The line of people didn’t extend too far.
 We were right by the ramp, that leads up to the grassy area.
 Once I was there for Breaking Benjamin, a few years ago the line wrapped around the sidewalk.

 Once inside the venue, there is a Coors Light stand, and the restrooms are like trailers that line the back wall.
 They are really nice if you go before the show starts, if you wait until after, then they will be a mess.
 I made sure to go before the show starts.
 Stage AE is such an awesome venue.
 If you want to be in the grass you have that option, if you want to be in the pit you have the option, there is not a bad seat in the place.
 If you are a high roller, than there is a section of tables and chairs, but that is no way to see a concert.
 I prefer the pit, but Drew has a complex about him being so tall, so we stick to the grass, but I have been in the pit before and it nice to be close to the band.
 Stage AE was giving out free sunglasses that night.
 Drew got them when he went to get us drinks.
 He said, “I figured you would want them.”

 While we were waiting for the opener to come on stage, I started talking to this couple next to me.
 The one said, he used to work for iHeartMedia, the radio stations in Greentree.
 I said, “Oh wow no way, i was there 2014-2015.
 The guy said, he left before I got there.
 He told me how he did on-air stuff and promotions for 96.1 kiss, and 96.1 the river.
 I remember right before 96.1 Kiss FM happened, there was a station called 96.1 The river.
 It didn’t last long though.
 He knows all the same people that I know.
-Drew was so cute he was talking me about how I did on-air stuff with Scottro, recording the bumpers, and practicing my air checks, I was flirting with the idea of trying to become an on-air talent.
+Drew was so cute he was talking me about how I did on-air stuff with Scottro, recording the bumpers, and practicing my airchecks, I was flirting with the idea of trying to become an on-air talent.
 After talking all about radio, we then talked about where all we went to high school.
 He said, “I went to OLSH.”
 I said, “No way, I went to OLSH.”
 He said, “Oh my God, what year did you graduate?”
 I said, “2006.”
 He said, “Oh i was gone long before you got there.”
 I forget what year he said, he graduated, but I think it is the same year that our neighbor graduated OLSH.
 He is a bit older than us.